KenKundert/inform/README.rst

 |

 A light-weight package with few dependencies that provides various print-like functions to communicate to the user.
-It also provides logging and output control.
+It allows you to easily print attractive, informative, and consistent error messages.
+For example:

+    >> from inform import display, warn, error
+    >> display('Display is like print, except that it support logging and can be disabled.')
+    Display is like print, except that it support logging and can be disabled.

+    >> warn('warnings get a header that is printed in yellow.')
+    warning: warnings get a header that is printed in yellow.

+    >> error('erros get a header that is printed in red.')
+    error: warnings get a header that is printed in red.

+Inform also supports normal best practices such as providing logging and output control and adding the program name to error messages.

 Install with::